lob/lob-openapi/CONTRIBUTING.md

 The response to that route will go into that resources `responses/` folder.

-You then want to make sure that you add the new path in `Lob-API-public.yml` that will reference your new file, making sure that more specific paths happen first in the order they are listed..
+You then want to make sure that you add the new path in `Lob-API-public.yml` that will reference your new file, making sure that more specific paths happen first in the order they are listed.

-## Documentation
+You can add the tests for your route to the existing test file for the resource, or create a separate test file for your route.
+The choice is up to you.
+Some factors to take into consideration include the length and complexity of the existing test file and your new tests and how much of the code in existing test you might be able to reuse. _If you do put your test in a separate file, make sure you modify the entry for your resource in `config: goalie-mappings` in `package.json` so that your tests get run during CI and monitoring!_

 ## Contract Testing